Growing Moringa Organically in Tamilnadu: Cultivation Practices and Production Management

 Moringa Soil Preparation

 The pits are filled with FYM and soil in 2 kg each.
-In the pits, the seedlings are planted at the onset of the monsoon.
+At the onset of the monsoon, the seedlings are planted in the pits.
 An acre of land requires about 600 plants.
-It is also possible to plant seeds prepared by vegetative propagation in the pits after filling them with manure.
+Seeds prepared by vegetative propagation can also be planted in the pits after they are filled with manure.
 Moringa can be planted on the banks of ponds and wastelands.

 Raising Seedlings and transplanting for growing Moringa organically